-Goblin Valley State Park is a great place for hiking and exploring.
+Goblin Valley State Park is an excellent place for hiking and exploring.
 The park has over 100 miles of trails that wind through canyons, deserts, and forests.
-If you’re looking for something a bit more strenuous, there are also plenty of opportunities for rock climbing and mountain biking.
-There are also a few swimming holes in the park if you’re looking to take a break from the sun.
+If you’re looking for something more strenuous, there are plenty of opportunities for rock climbing and mountain biking.
+There are also a few swimming holes in the park if you want to take a break from the sun.

-The park was initially discovered in the 1920s by Arthur Chaffin, who initially named the area Mushroom Valley.
-He and his partners were looking for a new route to take between Green River and Caineville.
+The park was initially discovered in the 1920s by Arthur Chaffin, originally named Mushroom Valley.
+He and his partners were looking for a new route between Green River and Caineville.

 Are there any other activities near Goblin Valley?

-If you’re looking for some more excitement, the city of Moab is just a short drive away from Goblin Valley.
+If you’re looking for more excitement, the city of Moab is just a short drive from Goblin Valley.
 Moab is home to some world-famous mountain biking trails and some of the best rock climbing in the world.
-You can also find rafting and kayaking trips on the Colorado River, as well as amazing Jeep trails.
+You can also find rafting and kayaking trips on the Colorado River and fantastic Jeep trails.

 Hiking Trails at Goblin Valley

-There are three primary hiking trails to enjoy within the park that lead you to various observation points that allow you to see the three primary valleys of hoodoos in their natural majesty and basic facilities available.
+Three primary hiking trails within the park lead you to various observation points that allow you to see the three primary valleys of hoodoos in their natural majesty and the basic facilities available.

 Goblin’s Lair Trail

 Goblin’s Lair is the shortest and easiest hike of the three trails at just over a mile.
-The hike takes you to an overlook where you can see all three of the primary valleys.
-This is a great hike for those who want a quick and easy hike with some beautiful views.
+The walk takes you to an overlook where you can see all three primary valleys.
+This is an excellent hike for those who want a quick, easy hike with beautiful views.